Cghlewis/data-mgmt-ed-research-book/_book/05-dmp.md

 ## History and purpose

-Since 2013, even earlier for the National Science Foundation (NSF), most federal agencies that education researchers work with have required a data management plan (DMP) as part of their funding application [@holdren_ostp_2013].
+Since 2013, even earlier for the National Science Foundation (NSF), most federal agencies that education researchers work with have required a data management plan (DMP) as part of their funding application [@holdren_ostp_2013] (See Figure \@ref(fig:fig5-1)).
 While the focus of these plans is mostly on the future outcome of data sharing, the data management plan is a means of ensuring that researchers will thoughtfully plan a research study that will result in data that can be shared with confidence, and free from errors, uncertainty, or violations of confidentiality.
 President Obama’s May 2013 Executive Order declared that “the default state of new and modernized government information resources shall be open and machine readable" [@the_white_house_executive_2013].
 In August of 2022, the Office of Science and Technology Policy (OSTP) doubled down on their data sharing policy and issued a memorandum stating that all federal agencies must update their public access policies no later than December 31, 2025, to make federally funded publications and their supporting data accessible to the public with no embargo on their release [@nelson_ostp_2022].
 Even sooner than this, organizations like the National Institutes of Health (NIH) mandated that grant applicants, beginning January 2023, must submit a plan for both managing and sharing project data [@national_institutes_of_health_final_2023].
 The National Science Foundation also released version 2.0 of their public access plan in February of 2023, describing how the agency plans to ensure that all scientific data, funded by the NSF and associated with peer-reviewed publications, is publicly shared [@national_science_foundation_nsf_2023].

 > **Note**
 >